 The WatchReviewBlog is one of the internet’s most diverse source of watch reviews, guides and news.
 We are a collective team of passionate watch enthusiasts with the capability to bring you calculated evaluations on a vast range of timepieces.
 We welcome brands both big and small onto our even playing field, and let the watch do the ticking.

-Founded by Matthew Catellier in 2015 as a one man show, we quickly evolved into a passionate and dedicated team with a common goal; to help other horologists find the perfect watch.
+Founded by Matthew Catellier in 2015 as a one man show, the WRB quickly evolved into a passionate and dedicated team with a common goal; to help other horologists find the perfect watch.

 Although we have come a long way in a short period of time, we could not have done it without our audience.
 We just want to make it clear that we work for our readers, and we try our best to bring you engaging informative content that will educate you.